-8.20 Examples of possible deviations of time limits for processing steps are: • Extended drying or distillation times beyond what is normally observed due to faulty equipment, • Interruption to normal production due to external events e.g. fire alarm or power failure or public holiday. • Use of raw materials or intermediates beyond documented storage times.
-8.21 An appropriate storage area for intermediates held for further processing should be de- fined.
-The storage area should protect the materials from the risk of external contami- nation or cross contamination with other materials and from extremes of temperature and relative humidity.
+- 8.20 Examples of possible deviations of time limits for processing steps are: - extended drying or distillation times beyond what is normally observed due to faulty equipment, - interruption to normal production due to external events e.g. fire alarm or power failure or public holiday. - Use of raw materials or intermediates beyond documented storage times. - An appropriate storage area for intermediates held for further processing should be defined.
+The storage area should protect the materials from the risk of external contamination or cross contamination with other materials and from extremes of temperature and relative humidity.

 Intermediates which will be stored for any significant period should either be tested again prior to use or have a retest or shelf life period established.

-The retest or shelf life period can be determined by: • Bibliography. • Information of the manufacturer • Based on the experience of the company when re-testing products that have been stored during a certain time. • A simple analytical check of material kept under standard storage conditions.
-(This does not need to comply with ICH Q1A) Special care should be taken with the storage of wet intermediates, to assess the likelihood of degradation.
-8.3 I n-process Sampling and Controls 8.30 - The most common examples of in process controls are: 8 31 • pH control reaction completion crystallisation and batch drying checks.
-In these
+The retest or shelf life period can be determined by:

+- Bibliography.

+- Information of the manufacturer

+- Based on the experience of the company when re-testing products that have been stored during a certain time.

+- A simple analytical check of material kept under standard storage conditions.

+(This does not need to comply with ICH Q1A

+Special care should be taken with the storage of wet intermediates, to assess the likelihood of degradation.

+8.3 In-process Sampling and Controls

-8.31 • pH control, reaction completion, crystallisation, and batch drying checks.
-In these and other cases, the in-process control data assists with process monitoring • The acceptance criteria are not intended to be specification checks unless there is a direct relationship with product quality.
+- 8.30 The most common examples of in process controls are: - pH control, reaction completion, crystallisation, and batch drying checks.
+In these and other cases, the in-process control data assists with process monitoring - The acceptance criteria are not intended to be specification checks unless there is a direct relationship with product quality.